A Step-by-Step Guide on Building a Mobile App for College Paper Writing

 Defining the solution:

 Once you identify the issues, you must brainstorm all the possible solutions that your app could offer.
-For instance, when students ask to “write my paper for me,” you can integrate features such as citation generators, task reminders, templates for various paper formats (APA, Chicago, MLA), and research organizing tools in your mobile app.
+For instance, when students ask to write papers from paper perk, you can integrate features such as citation generators, task reminders, templates for various paper formats (APA, Chicago, MLA), and research organizing tools in your mobile app.

 2. Defining the Features